AtonSpa/Dicet/README.md

 **Dicet** is a Java library that evaluates expressions.
 It's not a full-fledged programming language, but a fast way to calculate the result of an expression string, given a set of variables.
 It's for exaple useful to add a simple language to filter results, or to implement quick scripting in many occasions.

 The string to be evaluated is something like `$a == "foo" + "bar"`; it may or may not contain a variable.
 There is a simple type system for variable and literals, and the variables can be supplied to the engine as a Map.
-In this case, the result will be a Boolean value, and the variable is typed as a String (by the `$`).
+In the case above, the result will be a Boolean value, and the variable is typed as a String (by the `$`).

 Expressions can also be pre-compiled to speed up the evaluation.